 Field-hunting tip

-Look in oxidized zones of uranium deposits country — that is the host setting where markcooperite typically forms.
+Look in oxidized zones of uranium deposits country, the host setting where markcooperite typically forms.
 If you start seeing soddyite, kasolite, curite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, aggregates habit, so train your eye for that shape before scanning the outcrop.